coderefinery/git-intro/content/guide.md

 - have a mental model of the different states a file can have in Git (untracked, modified, staged, unmodified)
 - know how to write good commit messages
 - have an idea of how the staging area can be used to craft good commits
-- know how to undo commits using `git revert` and discard changes using `git checkout`
+- know how to undo commits using `git revert` and discard changes using `git restore`
-- understand that `git checkout` can be dangerous if changes have not been staged
+- understand that `git restore` can be dangerous if changes have not been staged
 - know how to create branches and switch between branches
 - have a mental model of how branches work and get used to thinking of branches in a graphical (tree-structure) way
 - know how to merge branches and understand what that means in terms of combining different modifications